Academic friend or foe? Yugo research reveals how students supercharge their studies with AI

 LONDON, June 19, 2025 /PRNewswire/ -- As universities grapple with how to effectively police AI, new Yugo research reveals the extent to which students are using it as a powerful study companion.

-Across Australia just under half of students (48%) are using AI to proof academic work and help with grammar.
-A third apply the technology to simplify complex information (34%) and inspire ideas (38%).
+Globally, just under half of students (48%) are using AI to proof academic work and help with grammar.
+A third apply the technology to simplify complex information (36%) and inspire ideas (35%).

 The research, which the first global student housing brand and operator conducted anonymously, involved over 7,000 students across nine countries to explore how they are adapting to the new technology.